difawa/png_to_webp_converter/README.md

 # png_to_webp_converter
-This code is intended to convert PNG images to WEBP.
+This code is intended to convert your PNG images to WEBP.